muhkesh29/gitInitDemo1/README.md

 # new project
-it is just sample how we can push our local repo into remote repo
+it is just sample how we can push our local repo into remote repo.